thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 ##### bytesToBase64

-Converts the byte array, to Base64 string.
+Encodes a byte array into a Base64 string.

 **Syntax:**